Search

 • organic chlorinating agents such as trichloroisocyanuric acid, potassium dichloroisocyanurate, sodium dichlorocyanurate [as anhydrous or dihydrate forms].

 Organic and inorganic chlorinating agents are not compatible with each other.
-Many incidents occur when the same scoop or pail is used for both products without cleaning them or when adding one product after the other or in the pool chlorinator.
-Mixing or cross-contamination of these products can form an explosive mixture.
+Many incidents occur when the same scoop or pail is used for both products without cleaning them or when adding one product after the other in the pool chlorinator.
+Mixing or cross-contaminating of these products can form an explosive mixture.

 Why should I be careful when using and storing these products?